ABOUT GOODVISIONÂ

 BLAIR WONG

-Member, Board of Directors| Blair has supported GoodVision from the beginning with his energy and enthusiasm.
-He is a Master Optician in Ophthalmic Optics and teaches at the New England College of Optometry, and is the department Chair and founder of the Eye Health Technology and Opticianry department at the Benjamin Franklin Institute of Technology.
+President, Board of Directors | Blair has supported GoodVision from the beginning with his energy and enthusiasm.
+He is a Master Optician in Ophthalmic Optics, is a retired professor from the New England College of Optometry, and is the department Chair and founder of the Eye Health Technology and Opticianry department at the Benjamin Franklin Institute of Technology.
 Additionally, he is the executive director of the Opticians Association of Massachusetts, director to the American Board of Opticianry and National Contact Lens Examiners.
 At the age of 26, Blair was diagnosed with retinitis pigmentosa, an incurable disease leading to blindness.
 Since the disease is progressive, he began to redirect his focus toward a career as an educator in ophthalmic optics and eye health technology.

 KATHERINE SMITH